Blocked anal glands in dogs

 Overview

-The anal glands are a pair of small sacs that sit just inside the anus.
-They contain a strong-smelling liquid used for marking territory.
-Healthy anal glands empty when a dog poos.
+• What are anal glands?
+Anal glands are small sacs near a dog's anus that produce a strong-smelling liquid used for marking territory, they naturally empty when a dog poos.

 • Nibbling and licking the anus and/or lower back